-Is an app that works as a GPS.
+Is an app that works like a GPS.
 Before I head to a new destination, I download the map in Maps.me.
-Do this while you have internet, because it will eat up all your data.
+Do this while you have the internet, because it will eat up all your data.
 I get lost in Vancouver, which has been my home for over five years.
 My sense of direction is questionable at times.
 Trying to find my way in a foreign country is no easy task, this app is very valuable to me, and it is fully functioning without the use of data.

-Math is another one of my short comings.
+Math is another one of my shortcomings.
 Especially when I am put on the spot.
-Currency.Xe gives conversions in real time, without the use of data.
+Currency.Xe gives conversions in real-time, without the use of data.
 It is super easy to use, I just set up the currencies of the countries I am going to.
 All you do is type in the amount and it auto-populates what the amount would be in different currencies and vice versa.
 Super easy to use.

 TripAdvisor has many different useful functions.
 I like to use it when I am travelling and want to find the best place to eat close by.
 There is also reviews on hotels, attractions in the area and even downloadable apps.
 I have had friends say that they are not picky about hotels, and they will stay anywhere because they aren’t travelling to stay in hotel rooms.
 I want every traveler to keep in mind that bedbugs or theft can really ruin a getaway.
 Reading a few reviews, can help you decide what you can live with.
 The pillow being too flat is one thing, but having to quarantine all your clothes after staying at the wrong hotel one night stay could turn into a disaster.
 I use it almost every day when I am travelling.
 Sometimes I don’t have time to read all the reviews, so I read the bad ones, just to see how bad they really are.